 The Unmitigated and Mitigated AHI columns take into account structural mitigation reduction factors on a path by path basis.
-The first tallies at the bottom are without applying the additional blanket reduction factor for avalanche forecasting and use of remote exploders and other explosive techniques.
-The final figures include use of exploders and other explosives; as well as structural mitigation.
+The first tallies at the bottom are for structural mitigation only, without applying the additional blanket reduction factor for avalanche forecasting and use of explosives, including remote exploders.
+The final figures are for the full avalanche program, including forecasting and the use of exploders and other explosives; as well as structural mitigation.